-Following the approval of the Business Combination, on February 10, 2022, the Company received net cash proceeds of \$48.1 million from the Business Combination and PIPE, net of certain transaction costs.
+Following the approval of the Business Combination, on February 10, 2022, the Company received net cash proceeds of \$47.2 million from the Business Combination and PIPE, net of certain transaction costs.

-We have incurred negative cash flows from operating activities and significant losses from operations in the past as reflected in our accumulated deficit of \$54.2 million as of March 31, 2022.
-During the three months ended March 31, 2022, we had negative cash flows from operating activities of \$19.5 million.
-Although much of the negative cash flow resulted from an increase in engineering services and expensed materials for research and development, and administrative expenses related to becoming a publicly traded company, we expect to continue to invest in research and development and generate operating losses in the future.
-In addition, our future capital requirements will depend on many factors, including our lidar sales volume, the timing and extent of spending to support our research and development efforts in smart vision technology, the expansion of sales and marketing activities, and market adoption of new and enhanced products and features.
+We have incurred negative cash flows from operating activities and significant losses from operations in the past as reflected in our accumulated deficit of \$53.4 million as of June 30, 2022.
+During the six months ended June 30, 2022, we had negative cash flows from operating activities of \$32.3 million.
+Although much of the negative cash flow resulted from an increase in engineering services and expensed materials for research and development, and continuing administrative expenses related to becoming a publicly traded company, we expect to continue to invest in research and development and generate operating losses in the future.
+In addition, our future capital requirements will depend on many factors, including our lidar sales volume, the timing and extent of spending to support our research and development efforts in smart vision technology, the expansion of sales and marketing activities, market adoption of new and enhanced products and features, and increased spending due to inflation and supply chain shortages.
 If we are required to raise additional funds by issuing equity securities, dilution to stockholders would result.
 Any equity securities issued may also provide for rights, preferences, or privileges senior to those of common stockholders.
 If we raise funds by issuing debt securities, these debt securities would have rights, preferences, and privileges senior to those of common stockholders.
-For information regarding our cash requirements from lease obligations and contractual obligations, see Note 16 and 17 in the unaudited condensed consolidated financial statements included in this Report.
+For information regarding our cash requirements from lease obligations and contractual obligations, see Notes 16 and 17 to the condensed consolidated financial statements included in this Report.